Pap Smear or Pap Test

 Chlamydia, an STI caused by the bacterium Chlamydia trachomatis, has the potential to accumulate in the urethra, throat, and rectum.
 Consequently, medical professionals might extract swabs from various locations.
 The Centers for Disease Control and Prevention (CDC) says that doctors may take a cervical swab to test for chlamydia and scrape cervical cells for a Pap smear test if the patient wishes to be tested for chlamydia as well.
 Doctors may combine a Pap smear with a test for human papillomavirus (HPV), another common STI.
 HPV infections may become chronic, or long lasting, and increase a woman’s risk of developing cervical cancer.

-The CDC recommends regular screening for both cervical cancer and chlamydia.
+The CDC recommends regular screening for cervical cancer and chlamydia.
 Chlamydia is diagnosed through the application of nucleic acid amplification tests (NAATs).
 Samples of genital fluids or urine are taken and sent to a laboratory for analysis.

 Doctor / nurse can collect samples of vaginal fluids by taking a swab during a pelvic exam.